-In accordance with Government Auditing Standards, I have also issued my report dated September 16, 2022, on my consideration of the Latimer County Rural Water District #3's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and not to provide an opinion on the effectiveness of the Latimer County Rural Water dame Dril

-District #3's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in compliance with Government Auditing Standards in considering Latimer County Rural Water District #3's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, I have also issued my report dated March 24, 2023, on my consideration of the Latimer County Rural Water District #3's internal control over financial reporting and my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Latimer County Rural Water District #3's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Latimer County Rural Water District #3's internal control over financial reporting and compliance.